Mount Kilimanjaro 5895m – Northern Circuit, 11 Days JUNE-OCTOBER

 Trek to the roof of Africa to the summit of the highest freestanding mountain in the world, at 5895m.
 From the dusty African plains to the spectacular snow capped glacial summit, this bucket list adventure will challenge you both physically and mentally.
 The trekking distance for the Northern Circuit is 97km or 60 miles and has one of the highest ascent rates.

 This trip offers participants the chance to test their endurance at high altitude on the Northern Circuit Route.
 To climb Kilimanjaro, you need to be physically fit, have strong mental stamina and be capable of strenuous exercise for several days’ duration.
 You will be supported by our fantastic Freedom Trail Treks Leader and a team of enthusiastic guides and porters!
-We can offer it in 11 days not including a relaxing day in Moshi on arrival, 12 days as per the itinerary or 13 days to include the safari extension.
+We can offer as per the itinerary or in 12 days to include the safari extension.

 Mt Kilimanjaro is one of the Seven Summits.
 These are the highest mountains of each of the seven continents.

 We offer: Kilimanjaro, Elbrus and Aconcagua.

 Aconcagua – December / January